CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Managing volumes and virtual desktops

-With the SD Desktop service, you can easily manage volumes and pause, reboot, rebuild or delete virtual desktops.
+With the SD Desktop service, you can easily manage volumes and pause, reboot, rebuild or delete your virtual desktops.
 Below we illustrate the main available options.

 ### Detaching and reattaching  a volume

 With the option  _Detach volume_, you can easily detach a volume from your virtual desktop.
 The volume and its content will be stored in the same CSC project where it was initially created.
-You can compare this operation to detaching or attaching a virtual hard drive to your laptop.
+You can compare this operation to detaching or attaching an hard drive to your laptop.

 To detach a volume from your virtual desktop:

-Save and close all the files on the volume to prevent data corruption and log out from the virtual desktop.
+1. Save and close all the files on the volume to prevent data corruption and log out from the virtual desktop.

-From SD Desktop homepage, click on  _SD Desktop management page_.
+2. From SD Desktop homepage, click on  _SD Desktop management page_.

-Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Detach volume_
+3. Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Detach volume_.
 A message will ask to confirm the operation.

-If you want to use the existing data on the volume again, you can reattach it to a new desktop:
+If you want to access the existing data on the detached volume, you can reattach it to a new desktop:

-From the SD Desktop homepage, click on  _SD Desktop management page_.
+1. From the SD Desktop homepage, click on  _SD Desktop management page_.

-Here, under _desktop selection_  select all the necessary fields to create a new desktop (CSC project, operating system etc).
+2. Here, under _desktop selection_  select all the necessary fields to create a new desktop (CSC project, operating system etc).

-Under _Add External Volume (optional)_ click inside the option _Choose from existing volumes_.
+3. Under _Add External Volume (optional)_ click inside the option _Choose from existing volumes_.
 The user interface will visualize available volumes stored in the same CSC project.
-Note: do not click on the options _volume size_ or _volume name_, as only one volume can be attached per virtual desktop.
+Note: do not click on the options _volume size_ or _volume name_.

-Click on _Create desktop_
+4. Click on _Create desktop_

 Limitations:

-A volume can not be reattached to an existing virtual desktop.
+- A detached-volume can not be reattached to an existing virtual desktop.

-The content of a detached volume can not be accessed or deleted.
+- The content of a detached volume can not be accessed or deleted.

- To delete or access the volume content, attach it to a desktop with the same operating system during the creation phase.
+- To delete or access the volume content, attach it to a desktop with the same operating system, during the desktop creation phase.

-Volumes can not be moved or transferred between CSC projects for security reasons.
+- Volumes can not be moved or transferred between CSC projects for security reasons.

 ### Pausing or restarting a virtual desktop

-At the end of your analysis, you can pause a virtual desktop.
+You can pause a virtual desktop.
 In this manner, the desktop will stop consuming billing units.

 To pause the desktop:

-Close all the programs, save/close all the files and log out from the virtual desktop to prevent data corruption.
+1. Close all the programs, save/close all the files and log out from the virtual desktop to prevent data corruption.

- On SD Desktop homepage, click on _Go To SD Desktop Management_;
+2. On SD Desktop homepage, click on _Go To SD Desktop Management_;

-Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Pause desktop_.
+3. Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Pause desktop_.
 Note: you can not detach a volume or access a paused desktop.

- A message will ask to confirm the operation, which can take up to 30 minutes.
+4. A message will ask to confirm the operation, which can take up to 30 minutes.

 You can restart the virtual desktop at any time from the same page.
-Also, in this case, the restart processes can take up to 30 minutes.
+Alsoin this case, the restart processes can take up to 30 minutes.
 This option is available only for active CSC projects with available billing units.

 ### Rebooting or rebuilding a virtual desktop